Presbyterian Church of Panama: History

 In 2022, the denomination was formally organized and recognized by the government of Panama.

+On December 15, 2024, the first 3 Panamanian elders were ordained.
+In this year the first Presbyterian church in the country was formed by 43 members.

 Doctrine

 As a result of the mission of the Presbyterian Church of Brazil, the Presbyterian Church of Panama is also a conservative and confessional church.
 The church does not support women's ordination, and only male members may serve as ministers, elders, or deacons.
 The Church subscribes to the Westminster Confession of Faith, the Westminster Larger Catechism, the Westminster Shorter Catechism, and the Apostles' Creed.